 Food is central to living in America – especially when you live “in the middle” where the population density is low and life is pretty slow.
-Holidays such as Fourth of July, Thanksgiving and Christmas along with births, weddings & deaths mark the time more than years on the calendar.
+Holidays such as Fourth of July, Thanksgiving, and Christmas along with births, weddings & deaths mark the time more than years on the calendar.
 Food is a cornerstone of these events.

 Everyone has “their dish” to bring for any family event (mine is Mississippi Mud Cake).
 Leftovers are expected and distributed to older folks who have trouble cooking or to grieving families who have more important needs than figuring out what to eat.

-Forks, Knives and Fingers
+Forks, Knives, and Fingers

 It is common for Brits to note that Americans don’t use their knife and fork properly.
-In America, it is normal at BBQ or picnics or family feasts to not necessarily sit at the dining room table and for lunch, Americans normally eat on the run.
+In America, it is normal at BBQ or picnics or family feasts to not necessarily sit at the dining room table and for lunch.
+Americans normally eat on the run.
 Therefore, eating with your hands or being able to use just one utensil (like a fork) is preferred.
 It also saves on the washing up!

 Americans, for example, will make a traybake instead of a layer cake simply because you can cut and serve it more easily.
-Many American desserts are meant to be eaten with your hands – hence the cookie, cupcake and various granola bars including our favourite Raspberry Bars.
+Many American desserts are meant to be eaten with your hands – hence the cookie, cupcake and various granola bars including our favourite, Raspberry Bars.
 French fries, burgers and chicken wings are also all considered “finger food”.

 In the big cities of America, the foodies are creating all sorts of weird and wonderful creations to carve out a place for themselves.
 Freak Shakes, World’s Best Cookie Dough, Unicorn Cakes and edible art like that from Stick With Sweets are everywhere.

-Typical American Food isn’t on British Television
+Typical American Food isn’t what’s on British Television

-Sure big mouth burgers, hot dogs and American Pancakes are all well known in Britain as ‘typical American food’.
+Sure, big mouth burgers, hot dogs and American Pancakes are all well known in Britain as ‘typical American food’.
 However, British television and British chefs have given the UK a skewed impression of American food.